elleffe97/SPM-Project-Jacobi-method/README.md

 The program will print on screen the execution time of the serial algorithm, of the parallel algorithm with both 1 and the given number of C++ threads and of the FastFlow `parallel_for` approach again for both 1 and given number of threads.
-Then all the statistics of SpeedUp, Efficiency and Scalability are printed together with the real number of iterations computed due to the stopping condition (fixed at
+Then, all the statistics of SpeedUp, Efficiency and Scalability are printed.
-$10^{-11}$).\
-\

 In the end it will be asked if you want the print of the computed vector
+$X$ together with the real number of iterations computed due to the stopping condition (fixed at
-$X$ and you answer could be only 'Y' or 'N'.\
+$10^{-11}$) and you answer could be only 'Y' or 'N'.\
 \
 Here you can find the [report](Report_Jacobi.pdf) of the entire project with all the considerations and the numerical experiments.